 Certain states will provide more SSI payments, so you could get more.
-If you or someone in your family makes other income, your SSI could be less.
+On the other hand, if you or someone in your family makes other income, your SSI could be less.
 The people you live with can also affect your benefits.

 Your SSDI benefits will depend on your average lifetime earnings.
 The SSA will look at how much you have paid into the system.
 The severity of your disability does not determine how much you get.

 The average monthly SSDI payment for 2020 was $1,259.
-This average can change from year to year.
+However, this average can change from year to year.
 For the most accurate answers, talk to your Social Security Disability lawyer.